biodash/biodash.github.io/content/codeclub/12_loops/index.md

 <br>

-Next, loop over all the top-10 species to produce a plot for each one of them.
+Next, loop over the top-10 species to produce a plot for each one of them.
 Start with the code for the Carolina Chickadee, including the subsetting operation, and modify that.

 <details>
 <summary> Hints (click here) </summary>